How Do You Use Twitter For Business?

 2. Find, Follow and Share Influencers

-A great way to stay on top of tweets by influencers is through the list feature, whereby you can create lists that have people you add to the list.
+A great way to stay on top of tweets by influencers is through the list feature, whereby you can create lists of users in certain topic areas and follow them in one place.
 For example, you can have a Home Business list with all the home business experts you want to be sure to read.